 Koocanusa is a special place.
 Learn about this area’s natural environment, history, the Kootenay River, and the work of the Koocanusa Recreation Steering Committee.

 The Koocanusa area is home to many fish and wildlife species that rely on the area’s grasslands, wetlands, streams, and lakes for their survival.
 This area also provides vital winter range for elk and deer.
 Please be aware many local species such as badgers, turtles and long-billed curlews are at-risk and vulnerable to human actions.
 Invasive plants and animals can negatively impact important habitat in the Koocanusa area.

 The Koocanusa area is within the Ktunaxa Nation traditional territory.
 For more than 10,000 years Ktunaxa people have lived in this area and used it for hunting and cultural purposes.
 In the late 1800s forestry, mining and ranching attracted settlers to the area.

 The Kootenay River is part of the Columbia River system.
-Beginning in Kootenay National Park, the Kootenay River flows south through the Rocky Mountain trench into the United States, then it flows back into Canada at Creston, and joins the Columbia River at Castlegar.
+Beginning in Kootenay National Park, the Kootenay River flows south through the Rocky Mountain Trench into the United States, then flows back into Canada at Creston and joins the Columbia River at Castlegar.

 In 2014, MLA Bill Bennett and Minister of Forests, Lands and Natural Resource Operations Steve Thomson initiated the Koocanusa Recreation Steering Committee (KRSC) to help address a range of issues related to tourism and recreation activities on Crown land in the Koocanusa area.

-The KRSC supports Crown Land recreation that maintains the economic value, ecological integrity and aesthetic appeal of the Koocanusa area for current and future users.
+The KRSC is a partnership between the Province of B.C., Ktunaxa National Council, Regional District of East Kootenay and Columbia Basin Trust.
+It supports Crown land recreation that maintains the economic value, ecological integrity and aesthetic appeal of the Koocanusa area for current and future users.